Massacres of Azerbaijanis in Armenia (1917–1921): Aftermath

-International reaction
+Following Armenia's sovietisation in 1920, "more than 10 thousand Turks" remained within the borders of Armenia.
+According to the soviet agricultural census by 1922, 60 thousand Azerbaijani refugees (also known as Turko-Tatars) repatriated, bringing their total up to 72,596 - 77,767.
+In April 1920, the archbishop of Yerevan, Khoren I of Armenia wrote "I must admit that a few Tatar villages...have suffered... but, every time...they were the aggressors, either they actually attacked us, or they were being organised by the Azerbaijan agents and official representatives rise against the Armenian Government."
 To assist the destitute 70–80 thousand Muslim refugees living south of Yerevan (50 thousand of whom were dependent on relief aid during the winter), the Azerbaijan Democratic Republic transferred large amounts of funds.
 It was reported in 1919–1920 that there were 13 thousand Muslims in Yerevan and another 50 thousand throughout Armenia.
 Muslims, in contrast with their coreligionists in the south of the country lived "acceptably" and with "generally cordial" interethnic relations in the north.
 The 40 thousand Muslims who had fled from Armenia to Azerbaijan were resettled through a 69 million ruble allocation by the Azerbaijani government.
-According to British reports, 250 Muslim villages had been burnt in the eastern Caucasus by May 1918—as a result of a killing spree initiated by Armenian units led by Andranik.

 Contemporary assessment

 Turkish-German historian Taner Akçam criticized Turkish efforts to equate these events with the previous Armenian genocide.
-He also criticzed the death figures in primary sources for often being "freely invented by the authors" and exaggerations of "destroyed villages" referring to settlements of 4–5 inhabitants.
-Besides this, Akçam also criticizes accounts under which the Muslim deaths are just further revenge killings typical of the period:There is no doubt that the events in Caucasus [between 1917 and 1922] were part of a historical continuity in the region.
-However, while there is continuity of the actors, there are significant changes to the context in which these events took place.
-The decline of empires and rise of new nation-states changed the nature of the events in very important ways that negate a description of Muslim deaths during this period as simply "acts of revenge."
-The newly formed Armenian state was itself attempting to establish an ethnically homogenous nation.
+He also criticized the death figures in primary sources for often being "freely invented by the authors" and exaggerations of "destroyed villages" referring to settlements of 4–5 inhabitants.